mutant-city/k8s_study/concepts_vocab.md

 * cli flag = --show-labels
 * or there's a labels section in describe
 * useable by selectors via other objects or CLI to identify objects

+### RestartPolicy
+* .spec.restartPolicy
+* restartPolicy field with possible values Always, OnFailure, and Never.
+* The default value is Always.
+* The restartPolicy applies to all containers in the Pod.

 ### Annotations
 * used to store custom metadata about objects